 'Disrespectful': Djokovic Slams Fans That 'Boo Every Single Thing'

-After his third-round victory over Alejandro Davidovich Fokina at the 2023 Roland Garros, the Serb opened up about his complex relationship with the Paris crowd.
-Also in his third-round match, Djokovic was booed after he elected to take a medical time out.
+After his third-round victory over Alejandro Davidovich Fokina at the 2023 Roland Garros, the Serb opened up about his relationship with the Paris crowd.
+His comments came after Djokovic was booed after he elected to take a medical time-out in his third-round match.

 "Up and down, I would say, throughout my career.
 They gave me a lot of support I think the years where I was losing in finals or, you know, the last couple of steps before winning a title.
 Those years, you know, I received quite a lot of support and love, and I was very grateful for that.
 I have wonderful memories."